box/kube-applier/README.md

 Reference the [git-sync](https://github.com/kubernetes/git-sync) repo for setup and usage.

-**What happens if the contents of the local Git repo change in the middle of a kube-applier run?**

-If there are changes to files in the `$REPO_PATH` directory during a kube-applier run, those changes may or may not be reflected in that run, depending on the timing of the changes.

-Given that the `$REPO_PATH` directory is a Git repo or located within one, it is likely that the majority of changes will be associated with a Git commit.
-Thus, a change in the middle of a run will likely update the HEAD commit hash, which will immediately trigger another run upon completion of the current run (regardless of whether or not any of the changes were effective in the current run).
-However, changes that are not associated with a new Git commit will not trigger a run.

-**If I remove a configuration file, will kube-applier remove the associated Kubernetes object?**

-This is dependent on the value of `kube-applier.io/prune` (default `true`).
-If `true`, then kube applier will prune all namespaced resources.
+### Resource pruning

+Resource pruning is enabled by default and controlled by the `prune` attribute of the Application spec.
+This means that if a file is removed from the git repository, the resources defined in it will be pruned in the next run.

-If you want kube applier to prune cluster resources, you can set `kube-applier.io/prune-cluster-resources` to `true`.
+If you want kube applier to prune cluster resources, you can set `pruneClusterResources` to `true`.
 Take care when using this feature as it will remove all cluster resources that have been created by kubectl and don't exist in the current namespace directory.
 Therefore, only use this feature if all of your cluster resources are defined under one directory.

-Specific resource types can be exempted from pruning by adding them to the `PRUNE_BLACKLIST` environment variable:
+Specific resource types can be exempted from pruning by adding them to the `pruneBlacklist` attribute:

 ```
-export PRUNE_BLACKLIST="core/v1/ConfigMap,core/v1/Namespace"
+  pruneBlacklist:
+    - core/v1/ConfigMap
+    - core/v1/Namespace
 ```

 The resource `apps/v1/ControllerRevision` is always exempted from pruning, regardless of the blacklist.
 This is because Kubernetes copies the `kubectl.kubernetes.io/last-applied-configuration` annotation to controller revisions from the corresponding StatefulSet, Deployment or Daemonset.
 This would result in kube-applier pruning revisions that it shouldn't be managing if it